mostafa-abokhadra/backEndRef/nodeJs/34-installingPackages.md

 ### installing packages
 - once you install your first package, a node_modules folder will be created and the package installed will be inside it.
 - also package.json file will be updated, dependencies field will be added with the package installed e:g
+- dependencies field used to track the packages that are required for our code
+- don't forget to gitignore node_modules directory
 ```json
 {
     "dependencies": {